THE SOLSTICE CELEBRATION HAS BEEN CANCELLED

 We would also like to extend special thanks to the Aquinnah Police Department, especially Chief Randhi Belain, and Jay Smalley, Frank Perez and their crew.
 Thanks also to Paula and David Eisenberg for donating & manning the pace car.
 And a very appreciative thank you to Marshall and Joseph Lee for putting in the time and effort to measure the course for certification by USA Track and Field.

-And, of course, many thanks to all the runners, for without
+And, of course, many thanks to all the runners, for without your participation this could never have happened.

 The project to move the Gay Head Light will bypass a major hurdle in the regional planning process.
 The Martha’s Vineyard Commission decided Thursday that the project will not need review as a development of regional impact, or DRI.